XTLS/Xray-docs-next/docs/en/config/inbounds/tun.md

 The list of destination prefixes that Xray should add to the system routing table automatically so that the traffic is directed into this TUN interface.
 Each item is a CIDR.
 For example, `"0.0.0.0/0"` means all IPv4 traffic, and `"::/0"` means all IPv6 traffic.

-Currently only supported on Windows.
-On other systems, the routing table must be configured manually.
+Currently supported on Windows, macOS, and Linux.
+On FreeBSD, the routing table must be configured manually.

 > `autoOutboundsInterface`: string